Deathdadev/Orpheus-Speech-PyPi/README.md

 This package provides a Python interface to the Orpheus Text-to-Speech models.

-# This may or may not work
+## This is a temporary workaround and may not be perfect

 ## Installation